Diagnosis and support for your client's neurodiverse workforce

 - The first step for members is making a call to our dedicated neurodevelopmental pathway claims helpline where they’ll be referred to our third-party clinical provider

-- After an online screening assessment, employees are either referred to a clinical assessor or signposted to helpful resources.
+- After an online screening assessment, employees are either referred to a third party clinical assessor or signposted to helpful resources.
 Any members that undergo clinical assessment and receive a diagnosis will then receive tailored support and one-on-one CBT (Cognitive Behavioural Therapy) sessions, alongside a comprehensive report

 For employees